lamont703/Project_MatchMaker/PlentyOfHearts_Design_Specs.md

 - **Video Processing:** Azure Media Services / Cloudinary
 - **AI Services:** Google Gemini API for conversation features

-This specification provides a comprehensive foundation for developing the VibeMatch MVP while maintaining scalability for future enhancements.
+This specification provides a comprehensive foundation for developing the Plenty of Hearts MVP while maintaining scalability for future enhancements.